sradc/patchless_mlp_mixer/README.md

 This architecture:
 - Uses image rows and columns directly, instead of image patches.
 - Uses a (novel?) classification method, heavily inspired by MLP-Mixer.
+- Enables models to be deep.
-- Enables deep models, with low parameter counts.
+- Has a low parameter count, for relatively large images and depths.

 It looks fairly promising (warrenting further investigation):
 - Initial results (on MNIST and CIFAR-10) are good.